 A distinctive landmark in the city’s landscape, the Helsinki Cathedral became a well-recognized symbol of a city.
 Built on top of a small hill with the set of stairs leading to it, it towers above the surroundings.
 Its white walls and tall green domes can be spotted from far.
 Free entry.

 Chapel of silence is made from wood and has an unusual shape of a cone (or a yogurt cup ;)).
 The interior is very simple and it’s meant to offer a moment of silence in one of the busiest areas of Finland.
 Free entry.

 Temppeliaukio Church is built directly into the solid rock.
 It has a rounded shape and the light enters through the dome roof around the copper center.
 The church is one of the most popular places to visit in Helsinki and there are concerts organized in the venue.
-Entrance fee to the church is 3 euro.
+The entrance fee to the church is 3 euro.

 #6 Try traditional Finnish food

 Different types of fish and meat including reindeer or even a bear, arctic berries and wild mushroom in different combinations create unique flavours of Finnish cuisine.
-Sea buckthorn juice will give you a daily dose of vitamin C, you will find lingonberries in your Finnish vodka shot, eat hot Karelian pasty and have a dessert of spongy farm cheese in cinnamon sauce with sour cloudberry jam.
+Sea buckthorn juice will give you a daily dose of vitamin C, you will find lingonberries in your Finnish vodka shot, eat hot Karelian pasty and have a dessert of spongy farm cheese in a cinnamon sauce with sour cloudberry jam.
 Yum!
-Liquorice is also a popular flavour in the Finnish cuisine, but not everyone likes it.
+Licorice is also a popular flavour in Finnish cuisine, but not everyone likes it.
 We went for dinner to Lappi and loved it, highly recommended!

 #7 Visit Helsinki markets

 Helsinki has several outdoor and indoor markets.
 We visited the ones next to the harbour, located close to the Market Square.
 The indoor one offers a nice warmth during the walk on a cold day and on the outdoor one you can find everything from home-made food to handmade souvenirs.